3hhh/blib/README.md

 ### Portability

 blib is currently _only_ tested on Linux systems.
 Your mileage on other OSes (e.g. Unixes, BSD, Windows, ...) may vary.
-You can use the [functionaility tests](#functionality-tests) to see what works as expected.
+You can use the [functionality tests](#functionality-tests) to see what works as expected.

 ## Table of contents